Symphony No. 13 (Shostakovich): Background

 Yevtushenko's poem "Babi Yar" appeared in the Literaturnaya Gazeta in September 1961 and, along with the publication of Alexander Solzhenitsyn's novel One Day in the Life of Ivan Denisovich in Novy Mir, happened during a surge of anti-Stalinist literature during the premiership of Nikita Khrushchev.
 Publishers began receiving more anti-Stalinist novels, short stories and memoirs.
 This fad soon faded.

+According to Edison Denisov, Shostakovich had always loathed anti-Semitism.

 Composition

-The symphony was originally intended as a single-movement "vocal-symphonic poem."
+The symphony was originally intended as a single-movement "vocal-symphonic poem".
 By the end of May, Shostakovich had found three additional poems by Yevtushenko, which caused him to expand the work into a multi-movement choral symphony by complementing Babi Yar's theme of Jewish suffering with Yevtushenko's verses about other Soviet abuses.
 Yevtushenko wrote the text for the 4th movement, "Fears," at the composer's request.
 The composer completed these four additional movements within six weeks, putting the final touches on the symphony on July 20, 1962, during a hospital stay.
-Discharged that day, he took the night train to Kiev to show the score to bass Boris Gmiyirya, an artist he especially admired and wanted to sing the solo part in the work.
+Discharged that day, he took the night train to Kiev to show the score to bass Boris Gmyrya, an artist he especially admired and wanted to sing the solo part in the work.
 From there he went to Leningrad to give the score to conductor Yevgeny Mravinsky.